MukhtarSarsenbay/KazAeroSpace/README.md

 * Trainers: Field to register user
 * Gymrooms: Creating new gym rooms with their address
 * schedules: Each trainer has their own working hours and here it can be created
-* appointment: The user can make an appointment for the trainer that he wants, It won't be possible if the user chose the time where the trainer will not work
+* appointment: The user can make an appointment for the trainer that he wants, It won't be possible if the user chooses the time when the trainer will not work

 #### Tech Stack
 * Django
-* Django Rest Api
+* Django Rest Framefork
 * Sqlite3